sqlsaturday/tsql2sdaytest/contact.md

 title: Contact SQLSaturday
 permalink: /contact/
 ---

-SQL Saturday is an independent corporation established in the United States, in Texas.
+T-SQL Tuesday is supported and managed by the SQL Saturday corporation.
+SQL Saturday is an independent US charitable 501.c.3 foundation established in the United States, in Texas.
 We can be reached in these ways:

 Mailing Address:
     SQL Saturday